quantumarmadillo/quantumarmadillo/README.md

 - 😄 Pronouns: Whatever.
 Be clever.

 - ⚡ Fun fact: Spock actually had 3 ears.
-And you can also ask your phone for a joke.
+And you can also ask your phone for a joke. **whispers** *We can also add filters on your smart devices and basement supercomputers.
+Take a screenshot*

 <!---
 quantumarmadillo/quantumarmadillo is a ✨ special ✨ repository because its `README.md`